 Well to start, if you have children, kick the pediatric habit.
 This is where it all begins.

 This is where parents and children are trained to depend on “the professional” to take care of our health and to accept that taking drugs is normal behavior.
 This is where mothers are convinced that their instincts are not scientific enough, that fever should be met with Tylenol, that allergies should be tamped down with steroids, that young girls are birth-control-pill deficient and that up until only a few decades ago, breastfeeding is barbaric.

-One pediatrician, however, stands alone and offers common sense advice.
+One pediatrician, however, stands alone and offers common-sense advice.
 That is Dr. Robert Mendelsohn in How to Raise a Healthy Child in Spite of Your Doctor.
 You’ll find this book by clicking here.
-He wisely warns parents that they need to take the care of their children into their own hands and offers unyielding rationale.
+He wisely warns parents that they need to take the care of their children into their own hands and offers an unyielding rationale.

 Piggy-backing on that message, I urge you to learn to take care of the less-trying acute problems yourself, and when you’ve mastered that, learn to take on your family’s chronic illnesses.

 How?
 I thought you’d never ask.

 Learn how to use homeopathy and common sense methods.
 Know what is truly worthy of treatment and what is normal and ought to be left alone.

 So, of course, take a stance on GMOs, insist on organic, but keep yourself and your family away from superfluous pharmaceuticals.